HugoZHL/CAFE/ArtifactEvaluation/README.md

 For portability, we have the following hardware requirement:
 - GPU: 1 card per experiment, with over 16GB memory due to the embedding table size.
 - CPU: no requirement, since our tasks are not CPU-intensive.
-- Memory: nearly no requirement for training (e.g. 8GB should suffice), since we're using `memmap` for dataloading; however, for data processing, we need 31GB for Avazu, 56 GB for KDD12, 69GB for Criteo, and around 200-300GB for CriteoTB.
+- Memory: nearly no requirement for training (e.g. 8GB should suffice), since we're using `memmap` for dataloading; however, for data processing, we need 31GB for Avazu, 56 GB for KDD12, 69GB for Criteo, and several hundreds GB for CriteoTB (if CPU OOM issue occurs and interrupts the processing, please re-init the data processing script and skip the processed days manually).
 - Disk space: 60GB for the 3 smaller dataset, around 1TB for the CriteoTB dataset.

 ### Software